pumpitupdev/pumptools/README.md

 ### Prepare your operating system

 Before you start installing and configuring anything of pumptools, read [this readme](doc/hook/os.md) on how to prepare your operating system and environment.
+Please also note that not every Linux distribution and different versions were tested and verified working.

 ### Get and prepare game data